Joint effort for Military

 The Seaford Chapter of the Widowed Persons Service will have its next meeting on Tuesday, Nov.
 20, at 12:15 p.m., at the Golden Corral.
 The planned entertainment will be "Trio" Ole Time Gospel Singers from Shiloh Community Church.
 All widowed persons of all ages are invited to attend.
 Come join us - we all enjoy the trips, lunches/dinners, etc., that we do.

 The Georgetown Chapter (1992) of the National Association of Active and Retired Federal Employees will hold their next meeting on Monday, Nov.
 19 at noon with lunch at the Pizza King Restaurant on Stein Highway in Seaford.
+This month's program will be presented by Ms. Ruth Ellen Miller.
 For more information, or to become a member, please contact Les Martens at 629-9789.

 Equine Council to meet